FPGAwars/apio/docs/project-file.md

 ### defines

-The optional `defines` option allows to specify Verilog macros that are passed to verilog parsers such as Yosys and Iverilog.
+The optional `defines` string list option allows to specify Verilog macros that are passed to verilog parsers such as Yosys and Iverilog.

 Each macro is specified in a separate lines and the marcors are passed to the